 Please be sure to review the fan expectations provided by the KingCo Conference to make sure that your support is in accordance with Conference standards:

-Please call Garfield Main Office at 252-2270 for office hours.
+Please call the Garfield Athletic Office at 252-2279 for more information.

 Fall Season start dates: